oaisd-ctc/final-project-Alberda-Katie-Student/README.md

 # IMPORTANT NOTE
 **Your Unity project _must be on the same folder level as the `.gitignore` and `.gitattributes` files_.
 Failing to do so will cause unintended tracking and will more than likely attempt to commit _all_ of your changes since the `.gitignore` file will not be obeyed.**

+# HOW TO PLAY
+Move left and right with A and D, crouch with S. Get through the obstacles and you win.
+# CREDITS